Understand the Basics of a Plea Bargain and Connect with an Attorney

 Charge Plea Bargaining

 A charge plea bargain is when defendants plead guilty to a less severe crime than what they were charged with.
-For example, if a defendant received a felony possession of a controlled substance charge, he or she may reach a plea bargain where the charge changes to a misdemeanor.
+For example, if a defendant receives a felony possession of a controlled substance charge, he or she may reach a plea bargain where the charge changes to a misdemeanor.

 Court Bargaining